antonio-olleros/dpm-docs/docs/operators/03-selection-operators.md

 Serves to select data as defined in the DPM model.

-### 3.1.5 Additional constraints
+### 3.1.5 Additional Constraints

 1. Existence of the parameters.
-The referred table, _Variable_ or operation need to be defined in the DPM.
+The referred table, *Variable* or *Operation* need to be defined in the DPM.
-2. Operations need to be defined in the same script.
+2. *Operations* need to be defined in the same script.
-3. Rows, columns and sheets need to exist in the table or operation on which they are defined.
+3. Rows, columns and sheets need to exist in the table or *Operation* on which they are defined.
-4. When the selection is done at _Variable_ level, row, column and sheet parameters cannot exist.
+4. When the selection is done at *Variable* level, row, column and sheet parameters cannot exist.

 ### 3.1.6 Behaviour

-Returns a _Recordset_ with the following structure:
+Returns a *Recordset* with the following structure:

-_Key Components_:
+*Key Components*:

 - DPM-XL
   - Row: If the selected table has ordinate rows and more than one row is present in the selection.
-The name of the _Component_ is "r".
+The name of the *Component* is "r".
   - Column: If the selected table has ordinate columns and more than one column is present in the selection.
-The name of the _Component_ is "c".
+The name of the *Component* is "c".
   - Sheet: If the selected table has ordinate sheets and more than one sheet is present in the selection.
-The name of the _Component_ is "s".
+The name of the *Component* is "s".

 - DPM-ML
   - X: If there is Column for DPM-XL.
   - Y: If there is Row for DPM-XL.
   - Z: If there is Sheet for DPM-XL.

-- A DPM _Key Component_ for each _Key Variable_ belonging to the _Key_ associated to the selected _Variable_.
-The name of the _Component_ is the _Code_ of the _Property_ associated to the _Key Variable_.
-The _Data Type_ of the _Component_ shall be the correspondent _Data Type_ of the _Metric_ or _Property_ associated to the respective _Key Variable_.
+- A DPM *Key Component* for each *Key Variable* belonging to the *Key* associated to the selected *Variable*.
+The name of the *Component* is the *Code* of the Property associated to the *Key Variable*.
+The *Data Type* of the *Component* shall be the correspondent *Data Type* of the Metric or Property associated to the respective *Key Variable*.

-_Fact Component_: With the _Data Type_ corresponding to the selected _Variable_.
+*Fact Component*: With the *Data Type* corresponding to the selected *Variable*.

-_Attribute Components_: One _Component_ for each Attribute _Variable_ associated to the selected _Variable_.
-The name of the _Component_ is the _Code_ of the _Property_ associated to the _Attribute Variable_.
-The _Data Type_ of the _Component_ shall be the correspondent _Data Type_ of the _Metric_ or _Property_ associated to the respective _Attribute Variable_.
+*Attribute Components*: One *Component* for each *Attribute Variable* associated to the selected *Variable*.
+The name of the *Component* is the *Code* of the Property associated to the *Attribute Variable*.
+The *Data Type* of the *Component* shall be the correspondent *Data Type* of the Metric or Property associated to the respective *Attribute Variable*.

-The _Records_ for the _Recordset_ shall be obtained from the input data according to the selection.
+The *Records* for the *Recordset* shall be obtained from the input data according to the selection.

-### 3.1.7 DPM-ML metamodel representation
+### 3.1.7 DPM-ML Metamodel Representation

-There is no metamodel representation for the selection operator.
-It is used to select, in last instance, variables.
-So the result of the selection are processed to get the relevant variables for DPM-ML, as well as the _DefaultValue_ and _UseIntervalArithmetics_ attributes.
+There is no metamodel representation for the selection *Operator*.
+It is used to select, in last instance, *Variables*.
+So the result of the selection are processed to get the relevant *Variables* for DPM-ML, as well as the _DefaultValue_ and _UseIntervalArithmetics_ attributes.

 ## 3.2 With